Lawyer for Afghan girls’ robotics team tells Oklahoma woman to stop taking credit for rescue

-But a lawyer for the team's parent organization, Digital Citizen Fund, said that Reneau has overstated her role and has in fact put the girls and their families at risk because the repeated claims from her are undermining continued rescue efforts in the country.
+But a lawyer for the team’s parent organization, the Digital Citizen Fund, said that Reneau has overstated her role and has, in fact, put the girls and their families at risk because her repeated claims are undermining ongoing rescue efforts in the country.

-“Continuingly recycling old pictures with the Afghan Girls Robotics Team, many of whom are minors, as validation that you had anything to do with their immensely stressful and dangerous escape not only impacts the safety of the girls but it also significantly affects the safety of the members of the team who still remain in Afghanistan,” wrote Kim Motley, a lawyer for the group and a board member, in a letter sent to Reneau just after midnight Wednesday.
+“Continuingly recycling old pictures with the Afghan Girls Robotics Team, many of whom are minors, as validation that you had anything to do with their immensely stressful and dangerous escape not only impacts the safety of the girls but it also significantly affects the safety of the members of the team who still remain in Afghanistan,” wrote Kim Motley, a lawyer for the group and a Digital Citizen Fund board member, in a letter sent to Reneau just after midnight Wednesday.
 “It is highly unfortunate that you would use such a tragically horrible situation … for what appears to be your own personal gain.”

 A spokesman for the Qatari Foreign Ministry, which helped evacuate many Afghans, including the robotics team members, also accused Reneau of taking credit for a rescue she had little to do with — and lambasted the U.S. media for making her a “White savior.”

-Reneau denied that she has done anything but tell the truth. “‘I’m above board, and if you don’t tell the truth then you have nothing else to show for it,” she told The Post in a phone interview Wednesday.
-She said she is perplexed by the “blowback” to her efforts but not deterred.
+Reneau denied that she has done anything but tell the truth. “‘I’m above board, and if you don’t tell the truth, then you have nothing else to show for it,” she told The Washington Post in a phone interview Wednesday.
+She said she was perplexed but undeterred by the “blowback” against her efforts.

-“The attention I’ve gotten has allowed me to help other Afghan women, so I don’t see any reason for me to stop.”
+“The attention I’ve gotten has allowed me to help other Afghan women, so I don’t see any reason for me to stop,” she said.

 The dispute underscores how difficult it is to stop a media narrative once it begins to spread, especially in a fast-moving and chaotic story such as the one unfolding in Afghanistan, where news outlets are hungry for developments and feel-good stories.